-Researchers surveyed parents of 740 children with probable persistent asthma and compared their responses with their doctors.
-They found nearly half of the parents did not know the medication class or the frequency the medication was to be administered.
+Researchers surveyed parents of 740 children with probable persistent asthma.
+They compared their responses with their doctors.
+Researchers found nearly half of the parents did not know the medication class or how often the medication was to be taken.

-The research suggests greater communication is needed between patients and healthcare providers, especially when discussing inhaled corticosteroids, says the study’s primary author Ann Chen Wu, MD, of Harvard Pilgrim Health Care Institute.
+The research suggests greater communication is needed between patients and healthcare professionals.
+This is especially important when discussing inhaled corticosteroids, says the study’s primary author Ann Chen Wu, MD, of Harvard Pilgrim Health Care Institute.

-Allergy & Asthma Network offers educational resources for parents and healthcare professionals alike, including a series of posters that detail asthma medications.
-Check out the Respiratory Inhalers At a Glance and the Respiratory Inhalers Side by Side posters.
-The Respiratory Inhalers At a Glance poster is also available in Spanish.
+Allergy & Asthma Network’s popular poster series includes our Respiratory Treatments (previously called Respiratory Inhalers At a Glance) and Respiratory Inhalers Side by Side posters.
+The Respiratory Treatments poster is also available in Spanish.

 View the entire list of respiratory poster offerings (print versions and free digital downloads) in our Online Shop.